linux-system-roles/timesync/README.md

 # the role will fail to ensure the reboot requirement is not overlooked.
 # For non-transactional update systems, this variable is ignored.
 timesync_transactional_update_reboot_ok: true

+# This option is useful on systems where IPv6 or IPv4 are disabled.
+# chronyd will work on a IPv6-disabled host without -4, but it logs error messages
+# when binding to the IPv6 sockets fails.
+Adding the -4 option disables those sockets
+# and there are no error messages.
+It's also useful to prevent the client from using
+# IPv6 servers when IPv4 is known to work better (e.g. IPv6 over a tunnel).
+# Corresponds to the `-4` and `-6` OPTIONS for chronyd and ntpd.
+Values are:
+# * IPv4 - use only IPv4
+# * IPv6 - use only IPv6
+# * all - use both IPv4 and IPv6
+# Default is all
+timesync_ntp_ip_family: all
 ```

 ## Example Playbooks